-I am a postdoctoral researcher at the University of Pennsylvania as part of Mathew Madhavacheril's group.
+I am a Postdoctoral Fellow at the University of Pennsylvania and the Center for Particle Cosmology.
 Before this, I completed my PhD under the supervision of Dick Bond and Renee Hlozek at the University of Toronto and the Canadian Institute for Theoretical Astrophysics.
+I am a member of the Atacama Cosmology Telescope and Simons Observatory collaborations.

 My research focuses on the large-scale structure of the Universe and the study of dark matter models from particle physics.
 I use a mix of data analysis, numerical simulations, and analytic techniques.
 Below are featured research projects.